revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-`ng-template` is an Angular element that is used for rendering HTML in a template.
-However, it is not rendered directly on DOM.
-If you include an ng-template tag to a template, the tag and the content inside it will be replaced by a comment upon rendering.
+`ng-template` is an Angular element that is used for rendering HTML in a template.However, it is not rendered directly on DOM.If you include an ng-template tag to a template, the tag and the content inside it will be replaced by a comment upon rendering.

 </blockquote>
 </details>

 ---

-12. Create a `myHighlight` attribute directive to set an element’s background color when you hover over that element.
+12.Create a `myHighlight` attribute directive to set an element’s background color when you hover over that element.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)